Tushar-Naik/python-ranger/README.md

 ranger.stop()
 ```

+### Details

+The above sample shows how to set up a background thread, that does the job of publishing regular updates to zk.
+You can
+optionally provide a healthcheck url, which will receive a ping at regular intervals.
+A HEALTHY broadcast will only be
+done if the ping check was successful.
+You can check HealthCheck to customize the URL to your needs.

+---

 ## Ranger Daemon setup

-This section deals with using the code as a simple light daemon that can run alongside your software to provide regular
+This section deals with using the code as a simple light daemon that can run alongside your software (but outside it) to
-service discovery updates to zookeeper.
-As usual, check [Ranger](https://github.com/appform-io/ranger) for more details.
+provide regular service discovery updates to zookeeper.
+As usual, check [Ranger](https://github.com/appform-io/ranger)
+for more details.

-## Intent
+### Intent

 Ideally, you would directly use the standard Ranger java client to deeply integrate the service's health updates with
 ranger.<br>